 Method 1: File By Hand

-If you are a do-it-yourself person and enjoy solving complex puzzles, are confident in your work, and do not live in fear of being audited by the IRS, then filing your tax returns by hand might be for you.
+If you are a do-it-yourself person and enjoy solving complex puzzles, are confident in your work and do not live in fear of being audited by the IRS, then filing your tax returns by hand might be for you.
 This method is best for people with simpler tax situations, such as a single W2 from your job, and who are taking the standard deduction.
 Of course, if you are comfortable understanding the forms and doing the math, you can file by hand even if you have a more complex tax situation and require supplemental forms.
 Filing by hand is the cheapest method, as it only costs the cost of the stamp and ink and paper to print.
 You can even get the forms for free at your local library.

 Method 2: File With Software

-The cost to use a tax software depends on your tax situation, and the software you choose and can range from $0 to $169.
+The cost to use a tax software depends on your tax situation and the software you choose and can range from $0 to $169.
 Tax software is a safe middle ground that offers the ability to buy consultations with a CPA if you need it.
 However, they can be as simplistic and straightforward as running the numbers on whether you should itemize or not.
 No matter your tax situation, there is a tax software program that can help you.

 Method 3: File With a Pro

 That professional can set you up for success to be able to file on your own in future years as well.
-Most people would benefit from consulting with a tax professional every few years, or whenever you have big changes to your tax situation, just to ensure they’re on the right path and filing for all possible deductions.
+Most people would benefit from consulting with a tax professional every few years or whenever you have big changes to your tax situation, just to ensure they’re on the right path and filing for all possible deductions.
 Though you will pay more for a complicated tax situation, most folks will pay between about $176 (no itemizing) and about $457 (itemized and business income) for a CPA to do their federal and state taxes.

 Tips and Tricks on How to File Taxes

 There are many methods to file your taxes, not one universal best way.
 Make sure you carefully consider your needs and pick the best method for you.
-Consider the complexity of your tax situation, your comfort with the tax code, and your budget to find what works for you.
+Consider the complexity of your tax situation, your comfort with the tax code and your budget to find what works for you.
 Tax prep software is a great middle ground that can be flexible for any budget and can tackle even the toughest tax scenarios.